Sanford Stadium: 1996 Summer Olympics

-The stadium played host to the Olympic medal competition of men's and women's Olympic football (football) at the 1996 Summer Olympics.
-Because the required dimensions of a football field are wider than those of an American football field, the hedges surrounding the field had to be removed.
+The stadium played host to the Olympic medal competition of men's and women's association football at the 1996 Summer Olympics.
+Because the required dimensions of an association football field are wider than those of an American football field, the hedges surrounding the field had to be removed.
 This proved to be a controversial measure, as it had not been general public knowledge that the hedges would have to be removed to accommodate the Olympic football competition.
 In preparation for this necessity, cuttings were taken from the original hedges, three years prior to the Olympics, and cultivated at a secret, off-campus site.
 It was later discovered that this 'secret site' were in fact two sites - one 70 mi away at R.A.
 Dudley Nurseries in Thomson, Georgia and another 280 mi away at Hackney Nursery in Quincy, Florida; both run by alumni.
 During the Olympics, Nigeria and the United States won the men's and women's football gold medals, respectively, at the hedge-less stadium.
 Once the Olympics were over, the newly grown hedges were transplanted from the two nurseries to the stadium.
-Sanford Stadium told the United States Football Federation it would not be interested in holding a possible World Cup match if the US gets the nod.
+Sanford Stadium told the United States Football Federation it would not be interested in future FIFA World Cup matches being held at the stadium, with an American-held tourney being held 2026, though Mercedes-Benz Stadium in Atlanta will host matches and was designed to do so.